prisma-archive/graphcool-templates/authentication/google-authentication/README.md

 3. Your app receives a Google Access Token
 4. Your app calls the Graphcool mutation `authenticateGoogleUser(googleToken: String!)`
 5. If no user exists yet that corresponds to the passed `googleToken`, a new `User` node will be created
-6. In any case, the `authenticateFacebookUser(facebookToken: String!)` mutation returns a valid token for the user
+6. In any case, the `authenticateGoogleUser(googleToken: String!)` mutation returns a valid token for the user
 7. Your app stores the token and uses it in its `Authorization` header for all further requests to Graphcool

 ## Setup the Authentication Function